rundeck/cli-toolbelt/README.md

 * Simple argument parsing
 * Or plugin in a more advanced parser like [JewelCLI][]
 * Support for printing basic Java container objects in a nice way
+* Support for YAML and JSON formatted output for scripting

 [JewelCLI]: https://github.com/lexicalscope/jewelcli/